 Workshop Date Nights

-steve_computerBack in the summer, my wife, Mary, ventured into a backwoods antique shop near our home on Manitoulin Island.
-It’s run by a woman named Shelagh Saul and it’s filled from floor to ceiling with furniture, Persian carpets and collectibles of all kinds.
-It’s a remarkable collection.
+A few years ago my wife, Mary, ventured into a backwoods antique shop near our home on Manitoulin Island, Canada.
+It was run by a woman named Shelagh and it was filled from floor to ceiling with furniture, Persian carpets and collectibles of all kinds.
+It’s a remarkable collection and big, too.

 Out of all this stuff, Mary spotted a cabinet that caught her eye.
 Tall, classic and made entirely of unfinished pine, she thought it might find a place in our home.
 Would I come and take a look and see if I liked it?